Flick Rea

-Felicity Marion Peel Rea (née Corbin; born 1938), known as Flick Rea, is an English Liberal Democrat politician who represented the Fortune Green ward on Camden Council for 35 years, before her retirement in 2021.
+Felicity Marion Peel Rea (née Corbin; 21 May 1938 – 25 May 2026), known as Flick Rea, was an English Liberal Democrat politician who represented the Fortune Green ward on Camden Council for 35 years, before her retirement in 2021.

 Early life and education

-Rea, originally named Felicity Marion Peel Corbin, was the daughter of Lieutenant Colonel Peel Corbin and his wife Phyllis.
+Rea was born on 21 May 1938 in Taunton, Somerset.
+She was the only child of Lieutenant Colonel Eustace Peel Corbin and his wife Phyllis (née Brabner).
 Her father, a descendant of Sir Robert Peel, was headmaster at Huish's Grammar School.
 She was educated at Weirfield School in Taunton.
 It was her ambition to be an actress from the age of five, and she appeared in local amateur stage productions with the Pleiades Players and Taunton Thespians.
-After leaving school, she trained at Bristol's Hartley Hodder School of Drama, and was by then known as Felicity Peel Corbin.
-During this period, she won the Hartly Hodder Cup for the best acting performance at the Taunton and Somerset Music and Drama Festival in 1954, and the London Academy of Music and Dramatic Art's silver medal.
+After leaving school, she trained at Bristol's Hartley Hodder School of Drama, receiving training in dancing, fencing and elocution, and was by then known as Felicity Peel Corbin.
+During this period, she won the Hartley Hodder Cup for the best acting performance at the Taunton and Somerset Music and Drama Festival in 1954, and the London Academy of Music and Dramatic Art's silver medal.

 She then completed a two-year course at the Royal Academy of Dramatic Art in London, leaving in July 1958.
 A fellow student was Glenda Jackson, who would later become her MP.
+Rea was one of the last debutantes to be presented at Court.

 By the early 1960s, she was using Felicity Peel as her stage name.
-She worked with the Salisbury Repertory Company, and a repertory company in Oldham.
+Rea worked with the Salisbury Repertory Company, and a repertory company in Oldham.
 Her early credits included The Marriage-Go-Round, The Boy Friend, Simple Spymen, Watch It, Sailor, Julius Caesar and Love in a Mist.
 She had a small role in a 1961 episode of ABC Television's The Avengers.
 She also appeared in the film A Kind of Loving.